Eye For Film >> Movies >> Railway Men (2018) Film Review

 Reviewed by: Amber Wilkinson

-Tunisian-French director Erige Sehri has a journalistic background, which shows through in this examination of the state of Tunisia's railways.
-Initially playing out like the equivalent of a Panorama or Cutting Edge expose film in the UK, the film also develops a more poetic element as she begins to explore the lives of the male and female drivers who operate the country's "Normal Way" - a route that runs in the north-west of the country and which we soon learn has fallen into serious disrepair.
+Tunisian-French director Erige Sehri has a journalistic background that shows through in this examination of the state of Tunisia's railways.
+Initially playing out like the equivalent of a Panorama or Cutting Edge expose in the UK, the film also develops a more poetic element as she begins to explore the lives of the male and female drivers who operate the country's "Normal Way" - a route that runs in the north-west of the country and which we soon learn has fallen into serious disrepair.

-By the time we see tracks almost shaking loose under the weight of the train it comes as little surprise, as Sehri has already taken us aboard to join various conductors on their boneshaking journey.
+By the time we see tracks almost shaking loose under the weight of the train it comes as little surprise, as Sehiri has already taken us aboard to join various conductors on their boneshaking journey.
 Chief among them are Ahmed, who is dreaming of a change of career, aspiring rap artist Abderrahim and Issameddine, a whistleblower who is carefully documenting deaths on the track despite no response from his superiors.

 At first, the state of the railway itself takes precedence, as we learn the litany of problems that exist - from bent tracks to cars getting stuck on crossings, no crossing gates and warning lights that don't work.
 Up on the trains themselves it's little better, as the engineer is forced to fix a brake pipe on the hoof, while another train's lights completely fail.
 Even death comes as little surprise to the drivers.
 When one recounts the horrors he has seen, tallying up six in 18 years, a colleague responds: "But that's fine!" as though the number is so low it is an achievement.